yyiilluu/DeepCluster/docs/index.md

 Login successfully
 ```

-**Step 3:** Submit your training job
+### Step 3: Submit your training job
-dccli assume it is run at the root of a git repo by default, where you have your main.py file.
-Or start from the current directory with ```-c``` flag.
+dccli will package and submit the entire git repository by default.
+Use ```-c``` flag to submit current directory instead.

 ```
 dccli submit